scottzach1/Project-Beans/project_requirement/project-requirement.md

 **Suggested Content**:

 - Two further subheadings - 3.6.1 Hardware Design Constraints, 3.6.2 Software Design Constraints
-- What are the legal restrictions imposed upon our hardware/rocket?
-- Legal and client restrictions/requirements conflict?
 - We can also write about the restrictions of each specific hardware component once we decide what equipment we are going to use (Eg. is there a limitation of the specific hardware component we are going to use).
-- For the software section, one requirement is that its open source since the project is targeted towards the wider rocket community (can ask client about what they intend to do with the project to clear this up).
-One potential constraint is that we cannot use non-open source libraries?

 **Suggested steps to make progress here:**

-- Contact the client about what conditions our hardware design must meet.
-(Eg What size the rocket should be?, What materials can we use?, Weight limit?
-Preferred electronics?)
 - Contact client about further software design constraints.

 **Original Instructions**